Consolidation creating big players in the global shrimp-feed industry

 The world’s biggest aquafeed producers are tightening their control over the global shrimp-feed industry.

-Stavanger, Norway-based Skretting, which is was absorbed by Nutreco in1994, is currently the world’s largest salmon-feed producer and third largest shrimp-feed producer.
-It runs seven shrimp feed manufacturing facilities in four countries, R&D facilities in Ecuador and China.
+Stavanger, Norway-based Skretting, which was absorbed by Nutreco in 1994, is currently the world’s largest salmon-feed producer and the third largest shrimp-feed producer.
+It runs seven shrimp feed manufacturing facilities in four countries, and R&D facilities in Ecuador and China.
 It recently invested in new facilities in Vietnam and Ecuador.

 Aarhus, Denmark-based BioMar has also gained stature in the global shrimpfeed scene, fueled by several recent acquisitions.
 It became a top five player in Ecuador's shrimp feed sector after acquiring a 70 percent stake in Alimentsa in 2017, moved further into Vietnam through the purchase of a majority stake in Viet Uc’s feed business unit in 2021, and stepped further into the technology space with its acquisition of AQ1, a leading smart-feeding system supplier, in 2022.

-Chicago, Illinois, U.S.A.-based ADM has scaling up its engagement in the aquafeed sector since its acquisition of Neovia in 2018 and now has significant operations in Brazil, Mexico, Ecuador, and Vietnam.
+Chicago, Illinois, U.S.A.-based ADM has scaled up its engagement in the aquafeed sector since its acquisition of Neovia in 2018, and now has significant operations in Brazil, Mexico, Ecuador, and Vietnam.
 It announced a deeper foray into China in 2017, and has said it will continue its push into China via expanded production in Vietnam.

 While on a smaller scale, Ede, The Netherlands-based De Heus has also begun venturing into the shrimp-feed business.
 The company is the largest producer of freshwater fish feed in Vietnam and has the capacity to produce four million metric tons (MT) per year of animal feed in the country, including shrimp feed for domestic use.
 In 2020, De Heus acquired Neovia’s Indonesian assets, and is aiming to grow its share of the shrimpfeed market there in coming years.